-Note: Subfields are not created for date/time fields in database datasets, map services, or Living Atlas datasets.
+Note: Subfields are not created for date/time fields in map services or remote feature layers, such as Living Atlas datasets.

 Date/Time fields can be used to create time series graphs and tables, but they cannot be used to style a map.